Rent and financial support during the pandemic

-From 6 April 2020, the Universal Credit ‘minimum income floor’ for self-employed workers (where the DWP assumes a certain level of income through self-employment) will be disregarded for the duration of the coronavirus outbreak.
+From 6 April 2020, the Universal Credit ‘minimum income floor’ for self-employed workers (where the DWP assumes a certain level of income through self-employment) will be disregarded for the duration of the coronavirus pandemic.

 HMRC have a helpline for businesses, which may be struggling due to coronavirus.
 Contact them on 0300 456 3565 for support.

 If you’re self-employed, you remain entitled to Working Tax Credits as long as you continue to meet the definition of self-employed as ‘organised and regular, on a commercial basis, with a view to making a profit’ and you continue to put in sufficient hours.

 The Self-employment Income Support Scheme (SEISS) continues to support self-employed individuals (including members of partnerships) who have lost income due to coronavirus.

 The grant is being extended six months until 30 September 2021.
 Three grants have been made available since the scheme began.
 Applications for the third grant closed on 29 January 2021, but a fourth grant is being made available in April 2021.
 A fifth and final grant has been proposed for the end of July 2021.

 - You must have filed a 2019/20 tax return.

 - You must have traded in both tax years 2019/20 and 2020/21 and intend to continue trading.
 You cannot make a claim if you have plans to close your business.